redhat-developer/devspaces-chectl/README.md

   --che-operator-cr-yaml=che-operator-cr-yaml  Path to a yaml file that defines a CheCluster used by the operator.
 This
                                                parameter is used only when the installer is the operator.

-  --che-operator-image=che-operator-image      [default: quay.io/eclipse/che-operator:nightly] Container image of the
+  --che-operator-image=che-operator-image      [default: quay.io/crw/operator-rhel8:2.0] Container image of the
                                                operator.
 This parameter is used only when the installer is the operator

+  --deployment-name=deployment-name            [default: codeready] CodeReady Workspaces deployment name

   --devfile-registry-url=devfile-registry-url  The URL of the external Devfile registry.